 3. Think About Your House Must-Haves

 Don’t fixate on items such as granite countertops or stainless steel appliances or other things that truly can be changed fairly easily.
-It’s more important to think about items that you cannot alter, such as the number of bedrooms and bathrooms.
+It’s more important to think about items that you cannot alter, such as the number of bedrooms and toilets.
 You cannot change the location of a home or its lot size or the size of the home.
-You cannot change the size of the rooms, so if it’s important to you to have a large kitchen and four bedrooms, those are crucial issues, where paint color and flooring can be changed to suit your tastes.
+You cannot change the size of the rooms, so if it’s important to you to have a large kitchen and four bedrooms, those are crucial issues, where paint colour and flooring can be changed to suit your tastes.

 4. Don’t Avoid The Strip